 Water and flower positioning can also become a problem if not addressed immediately.
 Don’t forget to:

 - Water only during times of drought and then only once a week.
-Water deeply to encourage deep root growth to help the tall plants remain anchored securely in the soil.
+Water deeply encourages deep root growth to help the tall plants remain securely anchored in the well-drained soil.

 - Stake and tie sunflowers if needed to keep them upright.

-When the petals fall off and the backs of the flowerheads turn dark, harvest the flower heads.
-Sunflower seeds can be eaten or used as bird or chicken food.
-To prevent birds and squirrels from eating all the seeds before they have dried, place a piece of cheesecloth over the flowerheads and secure it in place with a rubber band.
+When the flower petals fall off, and the backs of the flowerheads turn dark, harvest the flower heads.
+They make excellent cut flowers.
+Sunflower seeds can be eaten or used as a bird or chicken food.
+To prevent birds and squirrels from eating all the seeds before they have dried, place a piece of cheesecloth over the flowerheads and secure it with a rubber band.